Round Bottom Background

-After making the decision to divorce, most couples are no longer comfortable sharing a home.
+After deciding to divorce, most couples are no longer comfortable sharing a home.
 However, finalizing a divorce and dividing property can be a lengthy process, taking well over a year.
 This process can lead to many difficult questions, such as what will happen to the marital home.
 Below are some common questions and a brief explanation of how the marital home is treated during divorce proceedings.

 What Happens to the Family Home During Divorce Proceedings?